Beyond Sparse Rewards: Enhancing Reinforcement Learning with Language Model Critique in Text Generation: Experiments

-\paragraph{Experimental setup.} We use the Reddit TL;DR dataset \cite{volske-etal-2017-tl} for the summarization experiment.
+We use the Reddit TL;DR dataset \cite{volske-etal-2017-tl} for the summarization experiment.
 The dataset contains approximately 3 million posts gathered from \texttt{reddit.com}, spanning a wide range of topics.
-We rely on the filter version of the original dataset as provided by \citet{NEURIPS2020_1f89885d}, which consists of 116,722 training samples, 6,553 samples in the test set, and 6,447 in the validation set.
+We employ the filter version of the original dataset as provided by \citet{NEURIPS2020_1f89885d}, which consists of around 116K training samples, 6K validation and test samples.
 We fine-tuned a GPT2-large model via supervised learning on the whole training set for 9,000 steps, using a batch size of 64.
 This model serves as the initialization for the policy model.
-For RL training, we fine-tuned the policy model on 30k training samples for one epoch.
-Following \citet{NEURIPS2020_1f89885d}, our reward model is a 6B language model fine-tuned on 92k human-annotated pairwise summary comparison dataset.
-We use the reward model checkpoint provided by trlx\footnote{\url{https://github.com/CarperAI/trlx/tree/main/examples/summarize_rlhf}}.
+For RL training, we fine-tuned the policy model on 30K training samples for one epoch.
+Following \citet{NEURIPS2020_1f89885d}, our reward model is a 6B language model fine-tuned on 92K human-annotated pairwise summary comparison dataset.
+The reward model achieves 75.94\% accuracy on the validation set.
+We set $\alpha_1=1.0$ and $\alpha_2=0.1$.
 We use \texttt{gpt-3.5-turbo} for generating intrinsic rewards in a 3-shot setting.
-Details regarding the prompt, the selected few-shot examples, and the hyper-parameters applied in the summarization experiment are provided inAppendix~\ref{appendix:summ}.
+Details regarding the prompt, the few-shot examples, and the hyper-parameters applied in the summarization experiment are provided in Appendix~\ref{appendix:summ}.

 \paragraph{Baselines and evaluation metrics.} We compare our method with two baseline methods: the supervised fine-tuning baseline (SFT) and the PPO baseline.
-For SFT, we fine-tuned a GPT2-large model on the entire training set for 5 epochs.
 For summary quality evaluation, we use both the ROUGE score and the preference score calculated using the reward model.
 It worth mentioning that ROUGE score is not often reliable and doesn't capture human preference.
 As shown in \citet{NEURIPS2020_1f89885d}, the preference score consistently outperforms the ROUGE score with a better agreement with the human annotators on summary quality.

-\paragraph{Results.}
+\subsubsection{Results}